Taipei Bridge metro station

-The Taipei Metro Taipei Bridge station is a station on the Xinzhuang Line located in Sanchong District, New Taipei, Taiwan, two blocks from the approach to Taipei Bridge for which the station is named.
+The Taipei Metro Taipei Bridge station is a station on the Zhonghe–Xinlu line located in Sanchong District, New Taipei, Taiwan, two blocks from the approach to Taipei Bridge for which the station is named.
 The station opened for service on 5 January 2012.

 Station overview

 This six-level, underground station has two, stacked side platforms.
 It is located beneath Chongxin Rd., Sec.
 1 between Wenhua North and South Rd. and Zhongyang North and South Rd.
 It was originally scheduled to open in March 2012 along with most of the Xinzhuang Line, but opened for service earlier on 5 January 2012.

 Construction

 Excavation depth for this station was 33 m.
 It is 179.2 m in length and 14.775 m meters wide.
 The station has one entrance, one accessibility elevator, and two vent shafts.
 Two emergency exits are integrated with a joint development building.
 Public art is featured on the walls of the main entrance.